umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Block-List-Editor/index.md

 ### 1. Default rendering

-You can choose to use the build-in rendering machinsm for rendering blocks via a Partial View for each block.
+You can choose to use the built-in rendering mechanism for rendering blocks via a Partial View for each block.

 The default rendering method is named `GetBlockListHtml()` and comes with a few options to go with it.
 The typical use could be: